Charleston-area hires and promotions

 Law

-Morgan M. Insley has joined Buist Byars & Taylor LLC as an associate attorney based in the Mont Pleasant office.
-Her practice areas include residential real estate and estate planning.
-She has a bachelor’s degree in English with minors in Spanish and political science from the College of Charleston and a law degree from Charlotte School of Law.
+James Sullivan has joined Barnwell Whaley Patterson & Helms LLC as an associate attorney based in the Charleston office.
+He concentrates his practice in the areas of business law, business immigration, civil litigation, commercial transactions, employment law, public sector and workers compensation.
+He has a bachelor’s degree in history from Loyola University New Orleans and a law degree from the Texas Wesleyan University School of Law.

+Laurie Devore has joined Rawle Murdy as media planner.
+She has five years of experience in digital and traditional advertising.
+She has a bachelor’s degree from Clemson University.

 Real estate

-Zupancic has a bachelor's degree in design and marketing from the University of Akron.

-Lauren Anderson has joined NAI Charleston as an associate.
-She has three years of commercial real estate industry experience.
-Previously, she was with Lee & Associates.
-She has a bachelor’s degree in management from Clemson University.
+Ana Veloff has joined Dunhill Staffing Systems as an executive recruiter.
+She has several years of construction industry recruiting experience.
+She has a bachelor’s degree from Clemson University.